Incident Command Platform

 BEC - Business Email Compromise

-A form of targeted social engineering where an attacker impersonates an executive or vendor to redirect payments.
-Frequently triggers both fraud and breach notification analysis.
+A targeted social engineering attack where an adversary impersonates an executive or vendor to redirect payments.
+The FBI IC3 ranks BEC as the highest-loss cybercrime category.

 CIRM - Cyber Incident Response Management